CPD Hours: 16 hours

 Course Length: Four weeks

 - What makes a good teacher?
-Setting expectations for the newly arrived student
+Setting expectations for the newly arrived student or graduate

 - How do I teach…?
 Teaching practical skills and clinical reasoning